banidrum/golang-repost-bot/README.md

 You must install Go, I developed this bot using the 1.14 version.

 After installing go, just go to the cmd directory and run the bot with go run bot.go.

+You will need Twitter API Keys to post the content on Twitter.

+A Reddit User-Agent is also needed to make the requests to subreddits.